Arabian Horse Breed

 A floating, whispy-like trot, a cadence-like walk and a strong but easy canter that could go on for miles or change quickly into a racing gallop are all essentials to a purebred Arabian.
 Equally expressive as their gaits, their ears and tail carriage are always erect and straight.
 Their neck is also set within angled shoulders and should be equal in size with the horse's barrel and flank.
 Arabians have typically short backs and crops set on delicate but dense legs and strong medium-sized hooves.
 Purebred Arabians can have one less lumbar vertebrae (5), complimenting one less set of ribs (17) then their fellow Equus genus family members.
 Don't be fooled by their size, Arabians can travel with heavy packs without struggle.

-The list of horse breeds the Arabian directly influenced is long and almost every breed you read about will have ties or have mentioned the influence of the Arabian at some point in the breed's development.
-On almost every continent, Arabian breeders have refined or shaped the breed with selective lines, or strains, such as the Polish Arabian, Desert Arabian, or Egyptian Arabian.
-Today, the real interest and money lies in the development of the purebred Arabian although cross breeding to Thoroughbreds, Quarter Horses, Paints and Morgans is very popular.
-At the three day Dubai International Arabian Horse Show, the show's top Arabian is awarded over 4 million dollars in prize money as the Arabian horse community is interested in developing the breed to be the best of the best.
+The list of horse breeds the Arabian directly influenced is long and almost every breed you read about will have ties or have mentioned the influence of them at some point in the breed's development.
+On almost every continent, breeders have refined or shaped the breed with selective lines, or strains, such as the Polish, Desert, or Egyptian Arabian.
+Today, the real interest and money lies in the development of the purebred although cross breeding to Thoroughbreds, Quarter Horses, Paints and Morgans is very popular.
+At the three day Dubai International Arabian Horse Show, the show's top Arabian is awarded over 4 million dollars in prize money as the horse community is interested in developing the breed to be the best of the best.